people at home

 Where are you now in your practice?

-I’m in a sweet spot at the moment, balancing Joy Objects—a furniture company that I started with three friends—with experiences that you can’t take home with you.
+I’m in a sweet spot at the moment, balancing Joy Objects—a furniture company that I started with three friends.
 Joy has become my space to create things that people can bring home.
 My personal work has always had a functional element, but Joy has an even clearer mission statement: “Everyday objects for everyday use”.
 It might sound like a no-brainer, but for me it was a revelation: creating chairs that are affordable and accessible, without compromising on design, and creating a brand around it that still feels like me.
 I’m super proud of that.

 What’s the best thing you’ve ever made?